blcxtranslations/blcx/_translated/chapter-0029.md

 With a point of his finger, the golden rope accurately wrapped around the big tree in front of him.
 This was the mystic canyon, there was not enough space in his room to practice, so Lin Xuan quietly came to this deserted place.

-After much hard work, he finally grasped this mid grade spirit tool, however, looking at the golden rope that was wrapped around the tree, Lin Xuan was silent.
+After much hard work, he finally grasped this mid-grade spirit tool, however, looking at the golden rope that was wrapped around the tree, Lin Xuan was silent.

 Standing still, he was silent for a while.
 Lin Xuan then waved his hand and recovered the golden rope.
 He had a pensive look on his face.

 "Looks like my telekinesis is still not good enough."

 On the surface, Lin Xuan looked very skillful controlling the golden rope.
-But according to the records in the books and the teachings of the elders of the sect, mid grade spirit tools were much more powerful than this.
+But according to the records in the books and the teachings of the elders of the sect, mid-grade spirit tools were much more powerful than this.
 His ability only allowed him to display at most ten or twenty percent of its power.

 The reason for this situation was not because Lin Xuan lacked the spiritual power, but because there was a problem with the way he performed telekinesis.